Conan O'Brien: The Kennedy Center Mark Twain Prize for American Humor: Change at the Kennedy Center

-Due to the budget cuts and the overtake of the Kennedy Center by newly elected President Donald Trump many of the performers talked about the regime change of the institution.
-Conan O'Brien addressed on his podcast about the controversy saying, "Obviously for the last couple of months with the new administration, there's been some controversial stuff going on with the Kennedy Center.
+Due to the budget cuts and the takeover of the Kennedy Center by newly elected President Donald Trump, many of the performers talked about the regime change of the institution.
+Conan O'Brien addressed the controversy on his podcast, saying "Obviously for the last couple of months with the new administration, there's been some controversial stuff going on with the Kennedy Center.
 There was a question of, 'Should I go?
 Should I not go?'
 And I felt like it was important to show up."

 At the ceremony, many of the performers made jokes and references to the changes and the Trump administration.
 O'Brien addressed the changes and the political climate in his acceptance speech saying in part, "[Twain] hated bullies … He punched up, not down and he deeply, deeply empathized with the weak", before adding, “He loved America, but he knew it was deeply flawed.
 Twain wrote 'Patriotism is loving your country all of the time and your government when it deserves it'".